-Eye Movement Desensitization & Reprocessing (EMDR) Therapy is a highly effective modality that helps individuals deal with traumas of any nature in a remarkably effective and profound way.
+Eye Movement Desensitization & Reprocessing (EMDR) Therapy is an effective modality for dealing with traumas of any nature.
 It has been placed by the Department of Veterans Affairs and the Department of Defense in the "A" category as “strongly recommended” for the treatment of trauma.
 While the word "trauma" is often thought of in relation to events such as witnessing death, or experiencing assault, in fact, any event that affects our lives significantly can be viewed as traumatic.
 You can read and watch more about EMDR Therapy here: http://www.emdrhap.org/content/what-is-emdr/

 Yoga is a 5,000-year-old practice that includes breath control and specific bodily postures.
-A March 2015 study by the National Institutes of Health (NIH) and the Centers for Disease and Prevention found that 21 million adults and 1.7 million children in the United States practice yoga for health and relaxation.
-Numerous studies have demonstrated that yoga can help reduce stress and anxiety, alleviate symptoms of depression, and enhance mood and overall sense of well-being.
+Studies have demonstrated that yoga can help reduce stress and anxiety, alleviate symptoms of depression, and enhance mood and overall sense of well-being.
 Incorporating breathing techniques and/ or particular movements from yoga may be something that would help you to access and shift feelings and patterns that no longer serve you.
 No previous experience with yoga is required, nor do you have to have a particular body type to reap the therapeutic benefits of yoga.

-I am a certified yoga therapist (C-IAYT), hold a professional-level (advanced/ 500-hour) certification in yoga from the Kripalu Center for Yoga and Health in Lenox, MA (e-RYT 500), and conduct trainings on using yoga to help with emotional health (see "For Groups" for more on this).
+I am a certified yoga therapist (C-IAYT), hold a professional-level (advanced/ 500-hour) certification in yoga from the Kripalu Center for Yoga and Health in Lenox, MA (e-RYT 500), and am author of “Mental and Emotional Healing through Yoga” (Routledge, 2018)